 This bottle would have been produced by Manhattan Medicine Company.
-Jaundiced bitter bottles were embossed between 1855-1883

-Recommended for jaundice, headache, dyspepsia, worms, dizziness, los of appetite, darting pains, colds and fevers.
+Recommended for: jaundice, headache, dyspepsia, worms, dizziness, los of appetite, darting pains, colds and fevers.
 For cleansing the blood of humors and moistening the skin.
 Also for liver complaints, strangury, dropsy, croup and phthisis.

 Bull Dog Gin